IMT Atlantique: Academic ranking

-IMT Atlantique is ranked between 350-400 by THE (Times Higher Education) Ranking in the World.
+Internationally, IMT Atlantique is ranked between 350-400 by THE (Times Higher Education) Ranking in the World, with Engineering ranked [126-150].
+By subjects, Computer Science and Electrical Engineering at IMT Atlantique are ranked 98 and [151-200] respectively by the 2023 QS Ranking.

-On an international level, for the first time this year the school entered a thematic ranking, the ShanghaiRanking's Global Ranking of Academic Subjects.
-This thematic ranking list is part of the Academic Ranking of World Universities (ARWU), known as "Shanghai", which is the most renowned international ranking list.
-It evaluates the scientific excellence of higher learning institutions and few French engineering schools appear on it.

 Lastly, the school integrated the top 5% of the Webometrics ranking list, which evaluates an institution's influence through its presence on the Web (visibility, scientific publications, etc.).
 This ranking measures international renown and IMT-Atlantique is doing particularly well in this area.
 The school currently occupies 1,351st place in the world, out of 27,000 institutions.

 IMT Atlantique also participates in U-Multirank, the worldwide ranking list of higher learning institutions established by the European Union, which evaluates each institution in five areas: teaching and learning, research, international orientation, knowledge transfer and regional engagement.
 In 2017, this ranking included 1497 institutions in 99 nations.
 IMT Atlantique was distinguished in the knowledge transfer category and holds second place in France.